 There are some important differences between Android and iOS regarding keyboards.
 For Android, users can operate with a Bluetooth keyboard for navigation.
 It's like navigating on a desktop computer.
 However, iOS cannot be controlled with the keyboard alone.
 VoiceOver must be enabled, resulting in some navigation restrictions compared to Android.
 Android even supports external braille keyboards when using the BrailleBack accessibility tool.

 The EU is discussing ways to ensure accessibility through government regulation.
-The European Accessibility Act is a pending law aimed at improving the accessibility of services and products.
+The European Accessibility Act is a pending law aimed at improving special education services and products.
 Once this law is fully approved, the European Union will have three years to develop clear rules useful for people with disabilities.

 Thus, offering everyone access to your product is not only an ethical task but also an opportunity to stay ahead of the competition in passing formal laws.

-By designing your inclusive apps or apps for children with special needs, you can ensure a good user experience for all users.
+By designing your inclusive apps or apps for students with disabilities, you can ensure a good user friendly app experience for all users.
 Affordability has a wide range of potential financial, moral, and legal benefits.
 The Android and iOS platforms offer various tools for incorporating accessibility features into your app.
-Basically, there is no reason to ignore the concept of accessibility.
+There is no reason to ignore the concept of accessibility.